 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Solar energy is a good option for Hoosiers to create electricity and heat water and air in their homes and businesses.
-As of January 2015, Indiana has about 101 megawatts (MW) of solar PV installed, most of which is sold to Indiana utilities through purchase power agreements.
+As of October 2015, Indiana homes and businesses have connected about 118 megawatts (MW) of solar PV to the electric grid, most of which is sold to Indiana utilities through purchase power agreements.
 This map shows Indiana's solar resource potential.

 This page features brief explanations of how solar technology works and lists local and federal funding and incentives for solar technologies.